Rezaaaahx/Prospira-Free-Utility/README.md

 ## 🧠 How to Use

 1. Go to the **Releases** section of this repository.
-2. Download **`ProspiraFreeUtility.bat`**.
+2. Download **`ProspiraFreeUtility.exe`**.
 3. Right-click the file and choose **Run as Administrator**.
-4. Follow the instructions in the window — each option is clearly described.
+4. Follow the instructions in the window - each option is clearly described.
-5. Type the number of the optimization you want and press **Enter**.
-6. When finished, restart your PC to apply the changes.
+5. When finished, restart your PC to apply the changes.

 ---